Viva la Vida: Release and promotion

-"Viva la Vida" was initially released only with iTunes Store pre-orders of Viva la Vida or Death and All His Friends on 7 May 2008 – the "new edit" version of the song – which led to the song's temporary exclusion from the UK Singles Chart.
-It was released as a download-only single on 25 May 2008, and a physical CD single in Europe on 29 July 2008 to coincide with the release of the single's music videos.
-"Viva la Vida" was well-downloaded in the internet, becoming iTunes' best-selling song of 2008.
+"Viva la Vida" was first made available on the iTunes Store on 7 May 2008.
+The song was part of the pre-order marketing for Viva la Vida or Death and All His Friends, which also included exclusive acoustic versions for "Lost!" and "Lovers in Japan".
+On 25 May 2008, Coldplay released it for individual purchase globally.
+However, since the track was already being given away as a free download to those who had pre-ordered the album, it remained ineligible for the UK Singles Chart until 12 June 2008.
+Parlophone originally requested the band to not release "Viva la Vida", arguing it "did not sound like Coldplay", but drummer Will Champion insisted on the release.

-The song was used as part of Apple Inc.'s iPod + iTunes advertisement campaign.
-Coldplay performed the song live for the first time at the 2008 MTV Movie Awards.
-It has since gone on to make many media appearances, including being featured throughout the episode "A Person of Interest" from the paranormal drama Medium, as a song played on the radio in the episode "We're Not in Kansas Anymore" from the teen drama 90210, used as bumper music on Bill Bennett's "Morning in America" radio talk show, and on the international soundtrack to the Brazilian soap opera A Favorita which helped push "Viva la Vida" up the charts in Brazil, where the telenovela had been shown.
-In 2009, Solange Knowles covered the song.
-Lady Gaga also covered the song for BBC Radio 1.
-Live versions of the song have appeared on the 2009 live album LeftRightLeftRightLeft, the 2012 album Live 2012, and the 2018 album Live in Buenos Aires.
+It became the best-selling song of 2008 on iTunes and was used as part of Apple's iPod + iTunes advertisement campaign.
+Coldplay first performed "Viva la Vida" live at the MTV Movie Awards.
+It has since gone on to make many media appearances, including being featured throughout the episode "A Person of Interest" from the paranormal drama Medium, as a song played on the radio in the episode "We're Not in Kansas Anymore" from the teen drama 90210, and on the international soundtrack to the Brazilian soap opera A Favorita which helped push the track up the charts in Brazil, where the telenovela had been shown.

-It was also used in an episode entitled "Million Dollar Maybe" of The Simpsons.
+In 2009, Solange Knowles covered "Viva la Vida".
+Lady Gaga also covered it for BBC Radio 1.
+Live versions have appeared on the 2009 live album LeftRightLeftRightLeft, the 2012 album Live 2012, and the 2018 album Live in Buenos Aires.
+It was also used in "Million Dollar Maybe", an episode of The Simpsons.
 The song was covered in the seventh series of The X Factor by the boyband One Direction in 2010.
+In 2024, the season 2 finale of Pachinko ends with a cover by Rosé of the Korean pop group Blackpink.

 Music videos

-The official music video for "Viva la Vida" was directed by Hype Williams and premiered at Coldplay's official website on 1 August 2008.
+The official music video for "Viva la Vida" was directed by Hype Williams and premiered at Coldplay's official website on 1 August 2008, and was later released on 4 August 2008 on YouTube.
 The video depicts the band performing against a blurry, warped version of Eugène Delacroix's painting La Liberté guidant le peuple, ending with the band members crumbling into rose petals.

 A second, alternate video was shot in The Hague, the Netherlands, directed by Anton Corbijn and released alongside the first.
 This second version is a tribute to Corbijn's video for Depeche Mode's "Enjoy the Silence" and portrays Chris Martin as the king from whose perspective the song is sung.
 During the video, he carries Delacroix's painting.
 At the end, he hangs the picture up in a white stall on top of a hill.
 As he sings the last chorus, his bandmates surface heading his way, tying in loose ends from the "Violet Hill" video.